HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/installation/docker.md

 ## Running KEEP with a Docker image

-The KEEP Docker image is built on top of an HCL Domino Docker image, inspired by [the open source templates](https://github.com/IBM/domino-docker).
+The KEEP Docker image is built **on top** of an HCL Domino Docker image, inspired by [the open source templates](https://github.com/IBM/domino-docker).
 All configuration options found there can be applied to the KEEP Docker image.
 You will need to decide if you want to run a standalone server or an additional server in an existing Domino domain.

+---

+**Note** The KEEP Docker image **contains** a Domino server, you don't need a separate Domino installation.
+The image is completely self contained.
+KEEP is a Domino service, using the network free C API.
+So there is no scenario where a "only KEEP" container would work

+\_\_

 ### Prerequisites